 - Contains natural plant compounds called isoflavones, which act as phytoestrogens

-Now, you don’t want to miss this next part…
+You don’t want to miss this next part.

 Tips and Techniques for Successful Healthy Baking

-I know you’re always on the lookout for tips and techniques to up your baking game.
+I know you’re always looking for tips and techniques to up your baking game.

-You can be sure that our useful pointers here will let you achieve that.
+Our helpful pointers here will help you achieve that.

-A thorough knowledge of the science of baking will give you confidence to try new recipes.
-It’ll eventually make it easier for you to make swaps and different combinations.
+A thorough knowledge of the science of baking will give you the confidence to try new recipes and eventually make it easier to make swaps and combinations.

-And now, you’re thinking, “Boy, I still have to go research the science”?
+And now, you’re thinking, “Boy, I still have to research the science”?

 The answer?
 This ultimate guide to baking science.